 The first film (subtitled Quest for the Spear) covers the Spear of Longinus.
 The second (subtitled Return to King Solomon's Mines) covers the lost mines of Solomon, and the third (subtitled Curse of the Judas Chalice) involves Dracula and the goblet supposedly made after Judas Iscariot hanged himself, using the 30 silver coins he was paid with.
 The second and third films were directed by Jonathan Frakes, who also has very short cameos in each.

-The story continued with The Librarians, which has Wyle reprising his role in a recurring capacity.
+The story continued with The Librarians, which has Wyle reprising his role (initially in a recurring capacity) and is led by Rebecca Romijn as his Guardian, Eve Baird.
 The series premiered in 2014 and ended in 2018.